National Honor Society

 The process for membership selection at LCS is:

-- 11th grade students with a cumulative grade point average of 3.5 or above (at the end of the previous semester) are identified.
-Letters with information about the NHS application process and deadline for application submission to the high school office are distributed to students and parents.
+• 11th grade students with a cumulative grade point average of 3.5 or above (at the end of the previous semester) are identified.
+Letters with information about the NHS application process and the deadline for application submission to the high school office are distributed to students and parents.

-- 12th grade non NHS members with a cumulative grade point average of 3.5 or above (at the end of the previous semester) are identified.
-Letters with information about the NHS application process and deadline for application submission to the high school office are distributed to students and parents.
+• 12th grade non-NHS members with a cumulative grade point average of 3.5 or above (at the end of the previous semester) are identified.
+Letters with information about the NHS application process and the deadline for application submission to the high school office are distributed to students and parents.

-- Applications are reviewed by teachers.
-Students are selected based on individual evidence of scholarship, leadership, service, and character.
-Students are not accepted into the National Honor Society based upon grade point average only.
+• Students are selected based on individual evidence of scholarship, leadership, service, and character.
+Students are not accepted into the National Honor Society based on grade point average only.

-The LCS chapter was started in July of 2002 by Jayne Rabeler, math teacher, who is remembered for her dedication to excellence in education.
-There are 38 members for the 2021-22 school year.
-The current sponsors are Susan Hileman, math teacher, and Katie Emery, art teacher.
+The LCS chapter was started in July of 2002 by Jayne Rabeler, math teacher, remembered for her dedication to excellence in education.